VSoftTechnologies/Delphi-Mocks/README.md

 Delphi Mocks is a simple mocking framework for Delphi XE2 or later.
 It makes use of RTTI features that are only available in Delphi XE2, however I do hope to be able to get it working with earlier versions of Delphi (2010 or later) at some stage.

-This framework currently only implements mocking for interfaces, mocking for objects will be added as time permits.

-Behaviors, Expectations and Verification are now all implemented.
+UPDATED : Now implements mocking on classes and interfaces.

-TODO : Unit tests!
+TODO : More testing.